 In fact, it’s quite hard to call this process hiring.
-Normally, people would simply sign in onto the website and choose whether they’re customers or would like to work with you (or sign in onto the relative website if you have them separated).
+Normally, people just sign up on the website and choose whether they’re customers or would like to work with you (or directly sign up on the relative website if you have them separated).

-But of course, you would have to equip your couriers, educate them on how to deal with delicate situations — just teach and tell them everything you find important.
+Of course, you would have to equip your couriers, educate them on how to deal with delicate situations, etc. Just teach and tell them everything you find important.

 To equip them, you might need: